UniStuttgart-VISUS/power-overwhelming/docs/HARDWARE.md

         On most bench table, the PSU is mounted on the bottom layer of the table below the mainboard.

+    10. Connect all the cables for switches, USB, etc. as described in the manual of the mainboard.

 3. Cut the ATX power cables.
     1. Identify the relevant pins on the cable, for instance using the manual of your mainboard or [Wikipedia](https://en.wikipedia.org/wiki/ATX#Power_supply).

+       > **Warning**
+       > Double check whether the diagram shows the socket or the cable before cutting any cable!
+The diagrams in the manual typically show the pins on the mainboard-side socket, not on the cable/plug side.

         Assuming the 24-pin ATX power supply connector, the pins are (i) four 3.3 V cables on pins 1, 2, 12 and 13, (ii) five 5 V cables on pins 4, 6, 21, 22 and 23 and (iii) two 12 V cables on pins 10 and 11.

     2. Cut the cables in two.
 The location does not matter much, but we recommend cutting about 50 mm from the connector attached to the mainboard for later accessibility of the cut.